 If you are appointed personal representative, you have a fiduciary duty ”to settle and distribute the estate. . . in accordance with the terms of any probated and effective will and this code, and as expeditiously and efficiently as is consistent with the best interests of the estate.”
 C.R.S. § 15-12-703(1).
 You must also “observe the standards in dealing with the. . . assets that would be observed by a prudent man dealing with the property of another, and if [you have] special skills. . . [you are] under a duty to use those skills.”

 You will have duties to many different persons interested in the estate, including creditors, family members, beneficiaries, and the surviving spouse.
 These competing interests can complicate what otherwise appears to be a seemingly straightforward job.
-By hiring a Denver estate administration attorney to guide you through this process, you can protect yourself against allegations of improper handling of assets.
+By hiring a Denver probate attorney to guide you through this process, you can protect yourself against allegations of improper handling of assets.